MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iogetoplockkeycontext.md

  - IoGetOplockKeyContext
 ---

-# IoGetOplockKeyContext function

 ## -description

-The <b>IoGetOplockKeyContext</b> routine returns a target oplock key context for a file object.
+The **IoGetOplockKeyContext** routine returns a target oplock key context for a file object.

 ## -parameters